rays22/hello-owl/README.md

 If you prefer, you may base your API on SPARQL queries of the OWL ontology in place of Cypher queries of the Neo4J database.

 You should include clear documentation on how to use your API.

+\* While we would prefer a solution in Python, we will accept solutions in you language of choice if you are not comfortable with writing Python.

 ### Exercise 3: